 Chronic pancreatitis refers to continuous process in which the pancreas continues to sustain damage and lose function over time.
 The majority of cases of chronic pancreatitis result from ongoing alcohol abuse and smoking, but some cases are hereditary or genetic mutations.

-Caused of Chronic Pancreatitis
+Causes of Chronic Pancreatitis and Associated Risks

 Symptoms of Chronic Pancreatitis